Lang: enLang: el

 • Understand and interpret the rules of UNESCO’s conventions for the protection of culture.

-• Develop critical understanding of conservation principles and practices.
+• Develop critical understanding of UNESCO’s international agreements, declarations and recommendations.

 The Dissertation

 In the third term, students choose a dissertation topic relevant to the courses of the MA in Art Law and Arts Management programme.
 The topic is chosen by the student with input and advice from a faculty member, who acts as the supervisor, working closely with the student.
-The dissertation is an individual 10,000-word paper of original scientific work, which upon completion is submitted for examination and approval by a three-member committee chaired by the student’s supervisor.
-After the submission of the dissertation the student must present the dissertation to the three-member committee.
+The dissertation is an individual 12,000-word paper of original scientific work, which upon completion is submitted for examination and approval by a three-member committee chaired by the student’s supervisor.

 Schedule